kamtoeddy/ivo/docs/v0.0.1/validators/index.md

 > N.B: if the validator does not return a validated value or it is undefined, the direct value passed will be used even `undefined`.

-> N.B: if the validator happens to throw an error, the validation of the said property will fail with reason `an error occurred`
+> N.B: if the validator happens to throw an error, the validation of the said property will fail with reason `validation failed`

 ## Post validation